 An abrasion is a type of open wound that occurs when the skin rubs against a rough surface.
 It is sometimes called a scrape or a graze.
-But when abrasion occurs by the skin sliding across the hard ground, like it commonly happens in extreme sports, it may be referred to as a road rash.
-Abrasions are very common injuries – they can be mild or severe and are likely to occur in areas of the body like the knee, the chin, elbow, and ankle.
+But when abrasion occurs by the skin sliding across the hard ground, like it commonly happens in extreme sports, it may be referred to as road rash.
+Abrasions are very common injuries – they can be mild or severe and are likely to occur in areas of the body like the knee, chin, elbow, and ankle.
 Abrasion occurs in varying degrees, it may be a first, second, or third-degree abrasion.

 Sprains and Strains

 In extreme sports, sprained ligaments and strained muscles are common injuries.
 Sprains often occur as the result of overstretching a ligament or tearing it, while strains occur when you pull a muscle.
 Muscle pulls occur when a muscle is stretched beyond its normal length.
 In such cases, you can use a CBD cream for sore muscles to treat the strain, swelling, and inflammation.
 Similarly, a stretch occurs when a sudden movement pulls the tendon longer than its normal peak length, and then the tendon rebounds due to that effect, causing inflammation and pain.